groundhoggwp/groundhogg/README.txt

 == Changelog ==

+= 1.0.20.1 =
+* TWEAKED Test Email selection will now default to the current user.
+* TWEAKED More proper error messages when now test email is selected.
+* FIXED Contact => Account linking was not working properly.

 = 1.0.20 =
 * ADDED Iframe support for Forms!
 You can now paste forms into your CRM on any site anywhere.
 * ADDED Support for custom page builder blocks.
 Elementor is the first to be added.
 Others will come later.